 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Complaints involving unauthorized credit card charges continue to be one of the most common consumer complaints received by the Attorney General's Consumer Protection Division.
+Complaints involving unapproved credit card charges continue to be one of the most common consumer complaints received by the Attorney General's Consumer Protection Team.
 Problems with these charges can be avoided or resolved if recognized and addressed quickly.
-Many unauthorized charges go unnoticed for several months as cardholders do not thoroughly and frequently review their statements.
+Many unapproved charges go unnoticed for several months.
+Most cardholders do not frequently review their statements.
 Early detection is crucial.

-The unrecognized charge on your credit card statement could simply be a charge from an unfamiliar merchant, a forgotten credit card fee, or a previously scheduled purchase.
-Some cards have annual fees that are often forgotten since they occur once a year and, on a rare occasion, you may even find an error by the card issuer.
+That unrecognized charge on your credit card statement could simply be a charge from an unfamiliar merchant, a forgotten credit card fee, or a previously scheduled purchase.
+Some cards have annual fees.
+Because they occur once a year, these fees are easily forgotten.
+On rare occasions, you may even find an error by the card issuer.
 But remember: the charge could also be an unauthorized credit card transaction.

-To spot unauthorized charges, pay close attention to every transaction on your credit card statement, no matter how big or small.
+To spot unauthorized charges, pay close attention to every transaction on your credit card statement.
+This should be done no matter how big or small the charge.
 To best monitor charges, create an online account for that credit card and view the online statement frequently rather than waiting for your monthly billing statement.

 Here are some tips to keep your credit card safe:

 - Guard your credit card information.
 Telemarketers or vendors may place unauthorized charges on your credit card if they get your number.
 In some instances, financial institutions or retailers you do business with may share credit card information with other companies.
 The other companies use this information to make unauthorized charges to your card.

 - Find out your credit card company's information-sharing policy.
 "Opt out" of credit card contract terms that allow the card issuer to share your account information with third parties.